dendrite/viscosity/Glia/README.markdown

 !!!!!!!
-Trouble with Sigar under JBoss 7.1.1.Final
+Some troubles with Sigar under JBoss 7.1.1.Final

 * [DONE] Extra troubles zookeeper under JBoss - it's a real bug - !(resume - it's not a bug it's feature and works great with some log extra info)